msp-strath/cs208-logic/pages/coursework2025-26.md

    all i. ¬lookup(i) = 0 -> countTo(add(i,1)) = countTo(i)
    ```

-Prove that the program above correctly implements `countTo`:
+Prove that the program above correctly implements `countTo`.
+You can add as many `assert`s as you need.

 ```hoare {id=cw2025-q4c marks=2}
 (hoare